Doth-J/node-red-contrib-json-logic/README.md

   ![OperatorModeEdit](./docs/operator_mode_edit.png)

   ## Check please? :receipt:
-  In the edit dialog of the logic node there is a property called `Checkpoint`, the button next to it can be clicked to set the node to append information to the `msg.check` field about the logic rule or operation used, the result, the node's id and a timestamp of the event.
+  In the edit dialog of the logic node there is a property called `Checkpoint`, the button next to it can be clicked to set the node to append information to the `msg.check` field about the logic rule or operation used..

   ### Rule Mode output with Checkpoint set to "`Append Check`":
   ```json